Jon-WithAnH/AutoBackup/readme.md

 ## About

 Autobackup's purpose is to allow for automated backing up of selected folders.
-The user can choose any amount of folders and the program will go through them in order of first added to last added, and place them in a directory that the user initally provides (the provided directory is persistant).
+The user can choose any amount of folders and the program will go through them in order of first added to last added, and place them in a directory that the user initally provides.
 The user can choose how many backups to keep and if they want it stored redundantly (on multiple devices).

 ## Usage